jsaq007/version-info/README.md

 - Ensure the plugin is properly imported and added to your config
 - Check that the plugin is listed before other plugins that might override values
 - Verify your build system is supported (Vite, Webpack)

+#### Webpack Plugin Errors
+If you get webpack-related errors in a Vite project:
+- The webpack plugin is optional and only needed for webpack projects
+- Use the Vite plugin instead: `import { versionInfoPlugin } from '@julian-querido/version-info/vite'`
+- Or use the core functionality without plugins: `import { getVersionInfo } from '@julian-querido/version-info/core'`

+#### React Dependencies in Non-React Projects
+If you get React-related errors in a non-React project:
+- Use the core-only export: `import { getVersionInfo } from '@julian-querido/version-info/core'`
+- This provides all functionality without React dependencies

 ### Manual Override Options